-Over the 8 weeks you will learn how mindfulness can help you recognise when you become entangled in streams of self-criticism, worries and negative thinking, and learn tools to interrupt this process and make wise choices in the face of emotional difficulties.
-You will learn how to respond rather than react, and figure out how you can best take care of yourself when feeling anxious, low or stressed.
+The Mindfulness for Life (MBCT-L) course gives you an in-depth introduction into mindfulness and it teaches you SO many things.
+One of the most helpful things you learn is how to recognise when you become entangled in streams of self-criticism, worries and negative thinking, and how to interrupt this process and make wise choices in the face of emotional struggles.
+Over the 8 weeks you'll also learn how to respond rather than react to stressors, and figure out how you can best take care of yourself when feeling anxious, low or stressed.

 Someone that's drinking a lot of alcohol or using drugs, as the home practices need your consciousness unimpaired